 How do you manage the gap between your current and target scores?

 I’m competitive, so I’m always looking to close the gap!
 It’s a step-by-step process and every conversation takes me closer to my ideal state.
 The GROW model accommodates the way forward – every action takes you get closer to your target score, so that visibility and ambition is right there, built into the product.

 Is your top motivator the same as it was a year ago?
 What’s changed?

 I’ve not had any changes to what motivates me.
 I love the work I do and if it’s fulfilling, then it means I’m at my best and also having a whole lot of fun doing it.

 Understanding what motivates your employees is key to successful performance enablement.
-Book a demo today to discover how the OpenBlend performance management and enablement platform makes it possible for every manager to become a coach, recognising employees’ drivers and motivators to unlock their full potential.
+Book a demo today to discover how the OpenBlend performance management platform makes it possible for every manager to become a coach, recognising employees’ drivers and motivators to unlock their full potential.